 Thank you for dropping by, we hope you will take a little time to browse around and learn a little bit about this thriving little community.
 We wish to thank Ada Lou Bowman, Jessie Roberta Wynne, Corene Shamlin, Louise Pruitt, Bobbie Griffin and Linda Brown who furnished the information to the Van Zandt County Historical Commission who gave permission for the use of their publication Van Zandt County, Texas, Pictorial History 1848-1994.
-Additions, corrections, comments, complaints and compliments concerning this page should be submitted to Betty Miller and Betty Phillips.
+Sibyl Creasey knew just where to send me when I was needing photos and stories of the Cities and Communities and our African American page that are represented on this site.
+Additions, corrections, comments, complaints and compliments concerning this page should be submitted to Betty Miller and Patsy Vinson.

 by Linda Brown

 transcribed by B. Miller, 1999 from Pictorial History 1888-1994

 with permission of the Van Zandt County Historical Society

 The original settlement where the Wynne Community is located was once called Clear Springs.

 Edmond A. Wynne purchased the land for 50 cents an acre in the late 1800s.
 Mr Wynne's parents were slaves from Georgia.

 The settlement was divided between the Mathis family on one end and the Wynne family from below the hill to the old Oak tree marker.
 Various families were encouraged to settle in the community to develop the land for farming and living.
 The Smiths, the Bowmans and the Shamlins were some of the early settlers.

 Mr. Wynne had three marriages and six children.
 The last deceased sibling, Joseph (Bud) Wynne, died June, 1982.